YellowJacketLinux/Platillo/LEGAL.md

 Many of the glyphs in Webdings and Wingdings are *in my opinion* too generic for a copyright to apply to the visual representation, but many are not.

+Microsoft apparently did apply for design patents on the fonts but those only last for fifteen years and have now expired.
+Still, if picture glyphs are not considered to be letterforms, copyright *may* apply to the visual representation and not just to the code.

 Unlike the glyphs from Zapf Dingbats, I do not feel they are ubiquitous enough to claim public ownership of the visual representation.
 Perhaps the glyphs from